CHI Memorial Stadium

-CHI Memorial Stadium is a 2,500 seat soccer-specific stadium in East Ridge, Tennessee, with a planned finished capacity of 5500.
+CHI Memorial Stadium is a 6,000 seat soccer-specific stadium in East Ridge, Tennessee.
 It was the first soccer specific stadium in Tennessee.
 It serves as the home stadium for Chattanooga Red Wolves SC of USL League One, Chattanooga Lady Red Wolves SC of the Women's Premier Soccer League, and Dalton Red Wolves SC of USL League Two.

 The stadium opened on August 1, 2020, for the Red Wolves' match against FC Tucson.